RCL-lab/sha1_pynq/README.md

 `vivado -source build_all.tcl `

-from the root directory.
+from the project home directory.

-or from vivado application tcl tab you can move to root folder and run
+or from vivado application tcl tab you can move to project folder and run

 `source build_all.tcl`